noccylabs/php-raspio/README.md

 Devices are registered in the board driver constructor or in device drivers with a call to the `registerDevice($id,$device)` method.
-This makes them

-Devices can also be aliased, by calling `registerAlias($alias,$id)`.
-This is used to define the default devices when more than one of the device type may be available on the board.

-The devices are then available via their respective properties as well as the `getDevice()` method.
+This makes them available via their respective properties as well as the `getDevice()` method.

     // Like this
     $gpio = $pi->gpio;
     // Or this
     $gpio = $pi->getDevice("gpio");

+Devices can also be aliased, by calling `registerAlias($alias,$id)`.
+This is used to define the default devices when more than one of the device type may be available on the board.

 You can get the info on the board detected by calling `getVersion()`: